mahdi12167/libmini/libmini/qtviewer/README.txt

 ** inward facing normals are flipped when shaded
 * getbbox: provide information about the bounding box of the primitives
-* shoot: compute the intersection of a ray with the geometric primitives ** unless exact hit points can be computed, the hit point can approximated with the bounding sphere
+* shoot: compute the intersection of a ray with the geometric primitives ** by default the hit point is approximated by the intersection with the bounding sphere ** if exact hit points are required, override the shoot method and provide exact calculations

 See the mininode_teapot.cpp module as an example:

  mininode_geometry_teapot::mininode_geometry_teapot()
-    : mininode_geometry()
+    : mininode_geom()
     {}

  void mininode_geometry_teapot::rendergeo()